icerpc/icerpc-csharp/examples/Authorization/README.md

 dotnet run --project Client/Client.csproj
 ```

-The client first calls `SayHelloAsync` without a session token and the server responds with generic a greeting.
+The client first calls `GreetAsync` without a session token and the server responds with generic a greeting.

 Next, the client gets an authentication token and uses it to construct an authenticated invocation pipeline that adds
 the token to each request.
-The client then calls `SayHelloAsync` using the authenticated pipeline and receives
+The client then calls `GreetAsync` using the authenticated pipeline and receives
 a personalized message.

 Finally, the client calls `ChangeGreetingAsync` using the authenticated pipeline to change the greeting and then calls
-`SayHelloAsync` a final time.
+`GreetAsync` a final time.